 In Thessaloniki you can visit many different museums.
 The most important is the Archaeological Museum which highlights the history of Ancient Macedonia through a great collection of ancient findings dating from the 6th century.
 The Museum of Byzantine Culture hosts the richest collection of exhibits from the Byzantine period to the Turkish occupation.
 In the city, you can visit other museums as well, such as the Macedonian Museum of Contemporary Art that displays many artworks and organizes many exhibitions.
 Museums that emphasize the history of Macedonia are the Museum of Macedonian Struggle, the Balkan Wars Museum and the Atatürk Museum.

 Thessaloniki is a beautiful city with a lot of history.
-On the picture and video below, you can see how the city looked like in the past.
+On the video below, you can see how the city looked like in the past.
 It’s very interesting to see how everything used to be connected because when you visit the city, you can just hardly guess how it used to look like.
 Anyway, if you get a chance to visit it, don’t hesitate.
 You will love it!